Akuli/jou/doc/perf.md

 | `-O2`             | 0.48 seconds                  | 0.48 seconds  |
 | `-O3`             | 0.48 seconds                  | 0.48 seconds  |

-Here's what we can learn from these experiments:
+These experiments have shown that:
-- Enabling optimizations can make your code run a lot faster.
+- While enabling optimizations can make your code run a lot faster, enabling more of them might not necessarily speed it up even more.
-- Enabling more optimizations doesn't necessarily make your code run faster.
 For example, we got 0.48 seconds with both `-O2` and `-O3`.
 - Unoptimized Jou is slower than unoptimized C, but with optimizations enabled, Jou is just as fast as C.
 - Interpreted languages are slow.
     In this case, Python was about 15 times slower than unoptimized Jou and about 80 times slower than Jou with `-O2` or `-O3`.
-- Performance is usually a bit random: even though we measured 0.473 seconds above, it is closer to 0.48 than 0.47 on average.
+- Performance is usually a bit random: even though we measured 0.473 seconds above,? it is closer to 0.48 than 0.47 on average. ?
-    (Some people say that it is better to use the *minimum* of the measured times than their average.
+    (Some people say that it is better to use ? the *minimum* of the measured times than their average. ?
-    I personally don't have an opinion on this.)
+    I personally don't have an opinion on this.) ?

 Also, note that I used the `clang` C compiler, because it uses LLVM and Jou also uses LLVM.